Free Online Course Formulating Cosmetics

 Susan Barclay Nichols is better known as SwiftCraftyMonkey, author of the blog, Point of Interest.
 Over the last ten years, she’s written almost 3,500 posts, created thousands of formulas, and authored more than 30 e-books and e-zines, including Lotion Making 101, Formulating Lotions & Creams, Hair Care, Facial Products, and Back to Basics (anhydrous products).
 She shares her passion for researching, formulating, and instructing by writing a monthly column for Handmade Magazine and teaching classes at Voyageur Soap & Candle and Windy Point Soap Making Supplies.
 She’s admittedly come to cosmetic chemistry in a roundabout way.
 She graduated in 1992 with a Bachelor in General Studies from Simon Fraser University with two minors in English and Canadian studies.
 After a few months of making products at home, Susan found herself falling in love with chemistry, so she enrolled at the University of Fraser Valley to study science in a more formal way.
 Although Susan claims to love all her ingredients equally, she admits to having a soft spot for cold process emulsifiers, conditioners, and surfactants.

-Jane, who owns www.makingskincare.com is a full member of the UK Society of Cosmetic Scientists and has experience formulating for a variety of clients, from major commercial brands such as The Body Shop, Blistex, Boots to natural and organic start-ups.
-Jane is also responsible for teaching skincare and haircare formulation for a Cosmetic Science Degree at a UK University and heads up formulation discussion groups which total over 40,000 members.
+Jane, who owns www.makingskincare.com is a full member of the UK Society of Cosmetic Scientists and has experience formulating for a variety of clients, from major commercial brands such as The Body Shop and Boots to natural and organic start-ups.
+Jane is also responsible for teaching skincare and haircare formulation for a Cosmetic Science Degree at a UK University.
+Jane also runs a worldwide formulation consultancy team and heads up formulation discussion groups which total over 40,000 members.